pgunn78/Engineering_4_Notebook/README.md

     print(random.randint(1,6))# generataes a randome number between one and six and print it choice = input()
 ```

+#### comments
+as this was our first time accessing python on the raspberry pi we went first into thonney as it was easier to access than python 3 but we found that it also ran alot slower on the raspberry pi and would take awhile to compile

 ## Python Program - Calculator
 Create a new program name it "Calculator"